My GMO Story...

 I was embarrassed.
 I knew about GMO’s but the task seems too big to take on.
 David Suzuki was calling me into action, and I decided I’d better pay attention.

 At the time we took on this task, The Big Carrot Natural Food Market was a 12,000-square-foot, worker-owned store located in Toronto, Ontario.
-(The store has since gone through a major renovation and expansion, but remains at the same location on Danforth Avenue.)
+(The store has since gone through a major renovation and expansion but remains at the same location on Danforth Avenue.
+A second location is opening on Kingston Rd. in Toronto in May 2018.)

 Our staff sent letters to manufacturers asking them to swear on their letterhead that their product was non-GMO.
 If a company could not assure us that a product was free of genetically modified organisms, the product was removed from the shelf.
 We had a total lockdown on any product that was problematic, such as anything with corn, cottonseed, canola or soy.